djsantos/Mount-Snow/README.md

 #app.js
 -added functionality to make use of sockets
--added needed http get calls
+-added needed http routes

 #javascripts:
 -added the jquery library
 -created ajax.js file

 #Libraries:
--Tweet
+-Tweet: modified code to work with ajax
 -user: correctly creates new user object upon signup

 #Routes:
 -Signup: made it so that the signup was working properly and did not have the errors found by
 -home: now correctly displays tweets of those that the user is following in addition to the users own tweets.
--compose
+-compose modified code to work with ajax

 #Views: